ankitashrivastava291995/marvelous-daffodil-7963f/src/pages/index.md

     title: About Us
     background: white
     features:
-      - title: Explore our Wide Range of Services
+      - title: Explore What we are
         content: |